nowsecure/owasp-password-strength-test/README.md

 - `errors` is an `array` of `string`s of error messages associated with the failed tests.

+- `failedTests` enumerates which tests have failed, beginning from 0 with the first required test

+- `passedTests` enumerates which tests have succeeded, beginning from 0 with the first required test

 - `isPassphrase` is a `boolean` indicating whether or not the password was considered to be a passphrase.